-A. I had kayaked and canoed before in the Adirondacks with my family as well as fished from a kayak in the Long Island Sound.
-I had never had any skills training but, being a surfer from Long Island, I grew up loving the water and picking sand out of my ears.
-I was looking for group of people that shared a belief in environmental protection of our marine ecology.
-I found it paddling in Brooklyn, NY!
+A. I had kayaked and canoed before in the Adirondacks as well as fished from a kayak in the Long island Sound.
+Never did I have any skills training, but being a surfer from Long Island, I grew up loving the water.
+I was looking for a group of people that shared a passion for environmental protection of New York’s marine ecology.
+I found it paddling in Brooklyn, NY.

 Q. How did you become a trip leader?